hakre/simplepie/README.markdown

 # SimplePie

-Feed library for PHP.
+A simple Atom/RSS parsing library for PHP.

 This is the legacy 1.2.x version with legacy PHP 5 support.

 PHP Version: 5.2.x